Douglas Urbanski: Life and career

 In 2018, he executive produced Steven Soderbergh's The Laundromat, which stars Gary Oldman and Meryl Streep.
-The 2018 Cannes Film Festival invited Urbanski and Oldman to host a sold-out public conversation as a highlight of the festival, entitled "In Conversation With".
+The 2018 Cannes Film Festival invited Urbanski and Oldman to host a public conversation, entitled "In Conversation With".

 In 2019, Urbanski executive produced Nicholas Jarecki's Crisis, which stars Gary Oldman and Armie Hammer.

 Also in 2019–20, he produced David Fincher's Mank, about Citizen Kane screenwriter Herman J. Mankiewicz, which stars Oldman in the title role.
 Mank had a limited theatrical release on November 13, 2020, and began streaming on Netflix on December 4.
-The film received positive reviews from critics, who praised Fincher's direction, as well as the acting (particularly Oldman and Seyfried), cinematography, production values, and musical score.
-The film earned a leading-ten nominations at the 93rd Academy Awards, including Best Picture, Best Actor for Oldman and Best Supporting Actress for Seyfried, and won for Best Production Design and Best Cinematography.
-It also received a leading-six nominations at the 78th Golden Globe Awards, including Best Motion Picture – Drama.[5]
+The film earned ten nominations at the 93rd Academy Awards, including Best Picture, Best Actor for Oldman and Best Supporting Actress for Seyfried, and won for Best Production Design and Best Cinematography.
+It also received six nominations at the 78th Golden Globe Awards, including Best Motion Picture – Drama.
 The American Film Institute awarded Mank as one of the top 10 movies of the year.
-Urbanski received an Academy Award nomination for Mank as producer of a Best Picture nominee, and was also nominated by the Producers Guild of America for The Darryl F. Zanuck Award for Outstanding Producer of Theatrical Motion Pictures.
+Urbanski received an Academy Award nomination for Mank as producer, and was also nominated by the Producers Guild of America for The Darryl F. Zanuck Award for Outstanding Producer of Theatrical Motion Pictures.

-He is currently executive producer on the Apple TV+ series, Slow Horses, based upon the acclaimed spy novels of Mick Herron, and also starring Oldman.
+He is an executive producer on the Apple TV+ series, Slow Horses, based upon the spy novels of Mick Herron, which also stars Gary Oldman.

 Personal life

-Urbanski is married to television producer Diane Wilk (The Nanny) and they live in Beverly Hills in a home once lived in by Olivia de Havilland, John Huston, Laurence Olivier, Vivien Leigh, and Dorothy Parker; and also in Palm Springs, in White Gables, the old Joseph Cotten estate.
-He is Catholic.
+Urbanski is married to television producer Diane Wilk and they live in Beverly Hills and also in Palm Springs.